jarred-aos/preact-charts/README.md

 ## Features / RoadMap
 **Version 1.0**
 - [x] Basic charting.
-- [x] Implemented css-in-js solution
+- [x] Implemented css-in-js solution.
-- [x] Switch from typestyle to [goober](https://github.com/cristianbote/goober)
+- [x] Switch from typestyle to [goober](https://github.com/cristianbote/goober).
-- [ ] ~~Implement build using microbundle~~
+- [x] ResizeObserver solution (Added ponyfill)
-- [ ] Transition from hard-typed colour array to procedurally generated colours
+- [ ] Transition from hard-typed colour array to procedurally generated colours.
-- [ ] Further componentize charts to prevent code duplication
+- [ ] Further componentize charts to prevent code duplication.
+- [ ] Upgrade to preact X.

+### Note:
+If you are using preact 8.4.x please use verisons from the 0.6.x line.
+Versions >1 will be based on preact X, which has some breaking changes.

 ## Demos
 [Trend and Range Charts](https://codesandbox.io/s/ko300qzppv)